How to build and improve your employer brand in the digital services sector?

 This article provides digital companies with a guide to developing and improving their employer brand.

-Evaluate your current employer brand
+Assess your current employer brand

 Understand the current perception of your employer brand